 Want to do something special for someone you love this Valentine’s Day?
-Here are some lower waste alternatives to the classic Valentine’s Day lineup, rated by how low waste they are.
-You may notice there are only A and B options listed.
-We wouldn’t want your Valentine’s GPA to drop below a 3.0!
+Here are some lower waste alternatives to the classic Valentine’s Day lineup.

-A: The OG DIY activity -- baking!
+Love: The OG DIY activity -- baking!
 Use organic ingredients from the bulk section (including chocolate chips) to make a decadent chocolate treat from scratch.
 Try this vegan and gluten-free brownie recipe from our friend at Maya's Healthy Day or some classic chocolate-covered strawberries!

 Not so fun fact: Did you know that 70% of the world’s chocolate comes from Ghana and the Ivory Coast?
 Unfortunately, the cocoa industries in these countries has been rife with dangerous and inhumane child labor and slavery practices, including the cocoa produced for Hershey, Mars, and Nestlé products.
 (FoodisPower.org) One way to make sure your chocolate fix is guilt-free?
 Stick to the fair trade stuff.
 It’s worth the extra dollar or two.

-A-: Choose a potted plant from your favorite local plant shop that fits their vibe and capacity to keep a plant alive.
+Love: Choose a potted plant from your favorite local plant shop that fits their vibe and capacity to keep a plant alive.

-B-: Find a local florist who sources their flowers sustainably.
-Bouqs.com is a good resource for responsibly sourced flower delivery.
+Like Like: Find a local florist who sources their flowers sustainably.
+Bouqs.com is a good resource for responsibly-sourced flower delivery.

-A: Find a local vintage jewelry shop or shop online for vintage jewelry.
-There’s so many beautiful pieces already made, just waiting for a body to adorn!
+Like Like: Find a local vintage jewelry shop or shop online for vintage jewelry.
+There are so many beautiful pieces already made, just waiting for a body to adorn!

-B+: Find a local lingerie boutique like Lille in Portland.
+Like Like: Find a local lingerie boutique, like Lille in Portland.
 Have you noticed a theme here?
 Shopping local is great for your local economy and reduces carbon emissions from shipping and packaging.

 Infatuated: Find a local lingerie brand like ARQ or an online retailer like Azura Bay that curates a selection of lingerie in natural materials like organic cotton and sustainably sourced silk that can eventually biodegrade and are healthier for your body.

 Other Gift Ideas

-A: Donate to their favorite charity.
-I love this as an add-on to any gift year round.
+Love: Donate to their favorite charity.
+This also works well as an add-on to any gift year-round.
 Pick an organization that supports a cause your loved one cares about.
 What a great way to show someone that you pay attention to their passions and want to support it!